 If Capcom decides to take an action-heavy approach, then we could get to play as Chris’s team.
 The Hound Wolf Squad weren’t in the game for very long, but there’s certainly scope to flesh the characters out some more.
 Each member made quite an impression and the banter between them was entertaining.
 This would also allow the developers to set the DLC back in the Village.

 The BSAA turns up towards the end of Resident Evil Village and starts shooting Miranda’s minions.
 But why are they there?
 And why are Chris and his team displeased by their arrival and keen to avoid them?
-Especially if they are there to help?
+Especially if their former colleagues are there to help?
 A DLC chapter could help explain these things in more detail.

 The BSAA’s role in earlier games was to fight bioterror and Chris was a leading member.
 What’s happened since RE7 to make him sour on them?
 Could the BSAA have very different, potentially murderous, thoughts on how to deal with the Winters family?
 We also don’t know if Chris’s former STARS allies still work for the BSAA.
-If so, then characters like Jill Valentine and Barry Burton could return in a BSAA-themed DLC chapter.
+If so, then characters like Jill Valentine, Barry Burton, or Rebecca Chambers could return in a BSAA-themed DLC chapter.

 Lady D was the breakout star of Resident Evil Village.
 Capcom was surprised by her popularity during the early trailers.
 After this, they then focused a lot of their marketing around her.
-Some fans were disappointed that Lady D was killed off so early into the game’s story.
+Some fans were disappointed that Lady D was killed off so early into the game’s story, but this is Resident Evil, and most villains end up as blobby monsters before being dispatched by the heroes.

 Ada Wong, Elena, and others